How to Use Perplexity AI with StreetSpring for Business Location Research

 consumer spending, or competition

-2. Tell me whether current news supports or contradicts the survivability
+2. Tell me whether current cited sources support or contradict the

 3. Flag anything you find that a [BUSINESS TYPE] owner should know before